tisanelabs/tisanedocs/tisane_ws.md

 * 4 Gb RAM or better

 Faster drives (e.g. SSD) are recommended.
 Tisane Web Service is self-hosted.
 There is no need to install IIS.
+For production-level loads, allocate about 1.2 Gb per instance.
+For example, a machine with 8 Gb RAM can comfortably run 5 instances of Tisane on different ports.

 ### Deployment